IgniteUI/igniteui-docfx/en/components/grid_virtualization.md

 ### Grid Virtualization and Performance

-Many modern applications require displaying big data in a way that is performant and seamless to the end user.
-For this reason, within Ignite UI for Angular, the `igxGrid` control now utilizes the `igxForOf` directive and virtualizes its content both vertically (the data records) and horizontally (the columns), allowing the user to scroll through a large set of data smoothly with optimal performance.
-By utilizing the `igxForOf` directive the Data Grid now optimizes DOM rendering and memory consumption by rendering only what is currently visible in the view port and swapping the displayed data while the user scrolls the data horizontally/vertically.
+In Ignite UI for Angular, the `igxGrid` control now utilizes the `igxForOf` directive and virtualizes its content both vertically and horizontally.

 #### Demo